310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% endbubble %}

 {% bubble Kuro %}
 …Hey.
-Your staring's been botherin' me.
-Have you got something to do here, Shinkai?
+Your staring’s been botherin’ me.
+Have you got somethin’ to do here, Shinkai?
 {% endbubble %}

 {% bubble Kanata %}
-no, not at all~ i am watching how you move, so i can use it as reference for action moves.
+no, not at all~ i am watching how you [move], so i can use it as [reference] for action moves.

-we often do acts that require fighting lately, you see.
+we often do [acts] that require fighting lately, you see.

 i am still not used to it, so… i have to study more.
 {% endbubble %}